 Cone Bean CT

 A Cone-Beam CT scan is essentially a special digital x-ray using 3-D imaging.
 This technology allows us to see the hidden structures in your mouth and jaw in three dimensions.
 It is an incredible tool for diagnosing certain problems and can save both time and money by correctly determining the course of treatment.
-We use this type of imaging with dental implants and bone pathology as well as to view certain impacted teeth and plan virtual digital surgery.
+Our implant dentist in San Antonio uses this type of imaging to view certain impacted teeth and plan virtual digital surgery.
 A 3-D movie can also be created to increase visualization of specific areas of anatomy (such as impacted canines or other teeth, bone pathology, and growth deformities).

 When our doctors feel this type of imaging is appropriate and important, they will refer you to a specialized local imaging center - iMagDent.
 The link below will provide directions and other information.